xplorts/xplorts/README.md

 Script | Entry point | Description
 --- | --- | ---
 dblprod | xp-dblprod | Create a labour productivity dashboard, with three charts including: <ul><li>a lines chart showing levels of labour productivity, gross value added, and labour,</li> <li>a time series growth components chart showing cumulative growth in labour productivity, gross value added, and labour, and</li> <li>a snapshot growth components chart showing period-on-period growth in labour productivity, gross value added, and labour.</li>
-lines | xp-lines | Create a line chart showing several time series with a split factor.
+heatmap | xp-heatmap | Create a heatmap of values as a function of two categorical variables. lines | xp-lines | Create a line chart showing several time series with a split factor.
 Widgets select one split factor category at a time. scatter | xp-scatter | Create scatter chart showing one or more time series with a split factor.
 Widgets select one split factor category at a time. snapcomp | xp-snapcomp | Create a snapshot growth components chart, with a categorical vertical axis showing levels of a split factor, horizontal stacked bars showing growth components, and a line showing overall growth.
 A widget selects one time period at a time.